To get the most out of your engagement survey and make the process as smooth as possible, a few things should be done before launching a survey.

 - How the data is being analyzed

-- When the results will be shared
+- When will the results be shared

 - What action will be taken from the results